How to get from Luang Prabang to Chiang Mai by slow boat on the Mekong River

 How to get to Chiang Mai from the border?

-We decided to get a 5 hour bus the next day, there was no way we was going to carry on travelling for 6+ hours.
-However, you can get a minivan the same night to Chiang Mai, but the bus the next day is a lot cheaper option!
+We decided to get a 5-hour bus the next day, there was no way we were going to carry on travelling for 6+ hours.
+However, you can get a minivan the same night to Chiang Mai, but the bus the next day is a lot cheaper option!]

 What they don’t tell you about the slow boat from Laos to Thailand

-- I found out this information from the local I got chatting with on the boat that there are strong whirl pools on always along the Mekong river and you can actually see them every few metres up the river.
+- I found out this information from the local I got chatting with on the boat that there are strong whirlpools on always along the Mekong river and you can see them every few metres up the river.
 But don’t worry the slow boat captains know the route like the back of their hand.

 - The boat ride from Luang Prabang to Pak Beng takes just over 9 hours, not 8 hours like the ticket office tells you.